George H. Clemence

-George H. Clemence (January 13, 1865 - February 2, 1924) was an American architect based in Worcester, Massachusetts, during the late nineteenth and early twentieth centuries.
+George Henry Clemence (January 13, 1865 – February 2, 1924) was an American architect based in Worcester, Massachusetts, during the late nineteenth and early twentieth centuries.
 He designed public buildings, schools and private homes throughout central Massachusetts.

 Life and career

 George Henry Clemence was born January 13, 1865, in Worcester, Massachusetts, to Richard H. Clemence, a carpenter and grocer, and Eva Clemence, née Osgood.
 He was educated in the Worcester public schools, but apparently did not graduate from high school, and entered the office of Worcester architect Stephen C. Earle in 1882.
 In 1886 he enrolled in the Massachusetts Institute of Technology as a special student in architecture.
 After completing his course he returned to Earle's office as chief drafter.
 In 1890 he left to join Darling Brothers, general contractors who had just completed Earle's Pleasant Street Baptist Church (1890), and two years later left to open an office of his own.

 Clemence's best-known works were the central fire station of the Worcester Fire Department (1899, demolished) and the Waldo Street Police Station (1918, NRHP-listed), the former headquarters of the Worcester Police Department.
 Both buildings were based on Italian Renaissance palazzos.
 Clemence modeled his fire department headquarters on the Palazzo Vecchio in Florence, possibly following the lead of Edmund M. Wheelwright's design for the former headquarters of the Boston Fire Department (1894).

 Worcester architect G. Adolph Johnson worked in Clemence's office.